Facebook says hackers saw personal info of 14 million people

 "Tens of millions of people impacted by the Facebook data breach are likely to find that they have now become intertwined in systematic phishing campaigns that will persistently target them and the organizations they work for for a long time," Oren Falkowitz, CEO of security firm Area 1 Security, said in an email.

+Sen. Mark Warner, D-Va., called search and location history "particularly personal information" to have been accessed.

+"With each new, high-profile privacy breach, it’s ever-clearer that Congress needs to establish some guardrails for social media platforms to protect consumer data while encouraging American innovation,” Warner, vice chairman of the Senate Intelligence Committee, said in a statement.

-Payment information such as credit card numbers were not accessed, the company said.
+Payment information such as credit card numbers were not accessed, Facebook said.

 A third group of 1 million people had their access tokens stolen but no other information accessed, Facebook said.